Menu

 Since puppies are born without hands, the only way they have to explore the world is with their mouths.
 And you may have noticed that your puppy is quite the explorer.
 Everything goes into those little mouths, including your fingers, and those baby teeth are like little needles.
 Ouch!

 It's completely normal for puppies in their litters to bite each other in play.
 When they engage in this "bitey-face" game, they learn a little about how to inhibit the strength of their biting.
 If one puppy bites another too hard, that puppy probably will yelp and stop playing.
 If that happens enough times, the biter learns to apply less pressure.
-If you need help teaching your puppy appropriate mouth behaviors then download our Puppy Nipping Guide
+If you need help teaching your puppy appropriate mouth behaviours then download our friends at PPG's Puppy Nipping Guide.

 © 2024 Pet Professional Guild Australia